Interface-Foundry/IF-root/src/mint/README.md

 > env NODE_ENV=development node index.js
 ```

-The above method using the `env` program will work for any shell, so if you're writing scripts for others to use try to use env instead of `NODE_ENV=development node index.js`.
+The above method using the `env` program will work for any shell, so if you're writing snippets for others to use try to use env instead of `NODE_ENV=development node index.js`.

 # API DOCS
-Peter has built a pretty awesome apidoc, should automagically open after running script.
+To view the back end api documentation, run the following command.

 1. npm run apidoc